aeon-toolkit/aeon/README.md

 # ⌛ Welcome to aeon

-`aeon` is an open-source toolkit for learning from time series.
-It is compatible with [scikit-learn](https://scikit-learn.org) and provides access to the very latest algorithms for time series machine learning, in addition to a range of classical techniques for learning tasks such as forecasting and classification.
+`aeon` is an open-source toolkit for time series machine learning.
+ Fully compatible with [scikit-learn](https://scikit-learn.org), it brings together the latest machine learning methods alongside a wide range of classical approaches for tasks such as forecasting and classification.

-We strive to provide a broad library of time series algorithms including the latest advances, offer efficient implementations using numba, and interfaces with other time series packages to provide a single framework for algorithm comparison.
+Our goal is to offer a comprehensive collection of time series algorithms — from cutting-edge research to established techniques — with efficient implementations powered by Numba.
+We also integrate with other time series libraries, creating a unified framework for exploring, comparing, and applying different algorithms.

 The latest `aeon` release is `v1.2.0`.
 You can view the full changelog [here](https://www.aeon-toolkit.org/en/stable/changelog.html).